How To Enable SSL On Wix

 How To Verify SSL Is Working On Your Wix Site

-Even though SSL is on by default, it's worth confirming that your site is actually serving over HTTPS - especially after connecting a custom domain.
-Here's how to check:
+Even though SSL is on by default, it is worth confirming that your site is actually serving over HTTPS, especially after connecting a custom domain.
+Here is how to check:

 Step 1: Log Into Your Wix Account